makerfactoryio/docs/docs/development-boards/esp32/microphone.md

 Switch 4 (LR) of SW301 is connected to GND.

 ## Using the component

+You need 6 jumpers to use the microphone connected at the board.
+The microphone can also be broken out of the board and can then be connected by 6 cables to the board.

 ## Sample project
 A sample project is in process.